-Chocolate Pecan Pie Biscotti are perfect for people who like their biscotti extra crunchy!
-While not quite a substitute for their namesake pecan pie, the cookies make an excellent dessert or mid-afternoon coffee snack.
+Chocolate Pecan Pie Biscotti is the perfect recipe for people who like their cookies extra crunchy!
+While not quite a substitute for its namesake pecan pie, the cookies make an excellent dessert or mid-afternoon coffee snack.

 - 1 1/4 cups pecan halves 120 grams

 - 2 cups sifted unbleached all-purpose flour 250 grams (measured after sifting)**

 - 1/4 teaspoon salt plus a pinch

 - 3/4 cup sugar 150 grams

 - 2 cups semisweet chocolate chips 350 grams

 - 2 large eggs Keep a third egg nearby just in case